Checklist for Building a New Construction House

 9. Discuss Finishing Touches

-10. Attend The Final Walkthrough & Home Inspection
+10. Attend the Final Walkthrough and Home Inspection

 The final step of every new construction home buyer’s journey is one of the most satisfying events: the final inspection.
 Even new houses should be examined by a professional home inspector to ensure everything is in order.
 Hvac systems, After the finishing touches have been installed and the clean-up process is over, you can see the construction project at its near completion.